 By Larry Speer, Berlin Brats class of ’83

 Sometimes military brats have trouble answering the question “Where are you from?”
 As a 17-year-old freshman at the U.S. Air Force Academy (USAFA), I never had trouble with it.
 “Berlin,” was always my quick answer.
 Of course, the explanation took a little longer, but it was obvious after I explained I lived in Berlin three separate times growing up.
 I spent my last three years at Berlin American High School as a member of the class of 1983.
 Even then we were all aware enough to realize our years spent in the divided city were unique, and our experiences made us just a bit more worldly than the average bear.
 Being a military brat did not really set me apart at a military academy, but I quickly learned that most kids did not have any idea what it was like to have lived overseas.
-As an example, many new 18-year-old cadets were newly legal to drink 3.2 beer according to Colorado law back then.
-I realized I had a head start in the beer department!

 The second part of my triple whammy was being a zoomie.
 Zoomie is a term for a cadet or a graduate of USAFA.
 Being a zoomie is a strong identity trait and provides for great rivalries with our brothers and sisters from West Point and Annapolis.
 Being a zoomie and a military brat certainly was not a unique circumstance at the academy or out in the real Air Force.
 I soon realized I had a third trait that I thought made me one of a kind.
 I’m also a PK, a preacher’s kid.
 My dad was the brigade chaplain at McNair 1969-1972.
 The stereotypical PK is precocious and perhaps wayward.
 I never thought of myself as that, but being a PK isn’t very common.
 It wasn’t until 2001 that I met another triple whammy.